confluentinc/ksql/docs-md/tutorials/examples.md

   EMIT CHANGES;
 ```

-UCASE and LCASE functions in KSQL are used to convert the values of
+UCASE and LCASE functions in ksqlDB are used to convert the values of
 gender and regionid columns to upper and lower case, so that you can
-match them correctly.
-KSQL also supports LIKE operator for prefix,
+match them correctly. ksqlDB also supports LIKE operator for prefix,
 suffix and substring matching.

-KSQL supports HOPPING windows and SESSION windows too.
+ksqlDB supports HOPPING windows and SESSION windows too.
 The following
 query is the same query as above that computes the count for hopping
 window of 30 seconds that advances by 10 seconds: